phpredis/phpredis/README.markdown

 ### subscribe
 -----
-Subscribe to channels.
+_**Description**_: Subscribe to channels.
 Warning: this function will probably change in the future.

 ##### *Parameters*
 *channels*: an array of channels to subscribe to